opt-out-tools/opt-out/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v1.4%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)

 Stop It is a browser extension that helps people protect themselves against sexual harassment and sexist hate speech on Facebook and Twitter.
 The browser extension will have three functionalities:
-- Block certain accounts on these platforms from writing comments
+- Block certain accounts on these platforms from writing comments.
-- Automatically replace comments of a sexually aggressive nature
+- Automatically replace comments of a sexually aggressive nature.
 - Give an overview of the sentiment of the comments on a page before it renders via a sentiment dashboard.
 The user can then chose what they do and don't want to see.

 The project is still in its infancy.
 Please see 'Project Development' below for the current status.